datanav/docs/technical/wave-wix.rst

 Wave Customer to Wix Contacts
 -----------------------------
-Every Wave Customer will be synchronized with a Wix Contacts.

-If a matching Wix Contacts already exists, the Wave Customer will be merged with the existing one.
-If no matching Wix Contacts is found, a new Wix Contacts will be created.
+Before any synchronization can take place, a link between a Wave Customer and a Wix Contacts must be established.

+A new Wix Contacts will be created from a Wave Customer if it is connected to a Wave Invoice that is synchronized into Wix.

 A Wave Customer will merge with a Wix Contacts if one of the following property combinations match: